All Episodes

 But if you have a business that is protected by government, city government, state government, town council, federal government, whatever, then you don't face competition.

-And well, if you do face competition, it's really hard on the competitors.
+Well, if you do face competition, it's really hard on the competitors.

-It's it's it's made nearly impossible.
+It's made nearly impossible.

 So you do not learn the rigors.

-And when change comes along that they can't control, and this kind of technologically driven innovative change in the hands of millions of people, a government like De Blasio, he can try, but he can't stop anything.
+And when change comes along that they can't control and this kind of technologically driven innovative change in the hands of millions of people, a government like de Blasio, he can try, but he can't stop anything.

 He's going to be overpowered by the numbers.